Communication between Integration Server and DMZ

 In a profile

-The checkbox via DMZ (only visible if DMZ exists) needs to be set in an Input Agent (phase 1) or a Response (phase 6) respectively.
+The checkbox via DMZ (only visible if DMZ exists) needs to be set in an Input Agent (phase 1) or a Response Route (phase 6) respectively.
 Note: The checkbox is only visible if a DMZ server is available.
 However, if the following option is present in the configuration file ./etc/startup.xml, it will still be displayed.

 ...